aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 ## Specify Save Options when Conversion to EPUB

-Aspose.Words allows to convert a Word document into EPUB format using default or custom save options.
+Aspose.Words enables to convert a Word document into EPUB format using default or custom save options.
 You can specify a number of options by passing an instance of [HtmlSaveOptions](https://apireference.aspose.com/words/net/aspose.words.saving/htmlsaveoptions) to the [Save](https://apireference.aspose.com/words/net/aspose.words/document/methods/save/index) method.

 The following code example shows how to converts a Word document to EPUB with specifying some custom save options: